vrajroham/laravel-flock-notification/README.md

     composer require vrajroham/laravel-flock-notification

-Register the ServiceProvider in your config/app.php:
+Register the ServiceProvider in your config/app.php (If you are using Laravel < 5.5):

     Vrajroham\LaravelFlockNotification\FlockServiceProvider::class,